MEET JD GERSHBEIN

 You describe your proprietary process as “uniquely collaborative.”
 What does that mean?

-I do not take a cookie-cutter approach, market a turnkey system, work off templates or use AI prompts.
-Instead, I customize each engagement to meet each client’s specifications, characteristics, and goals.
+Each client has specific goals and brings unique challenges to the engagement.
+I do not have a one-size-fits-all approach.
 People vary in attitudes, personalities, objectives, learning styles, and risk tolerance, so what works for one person might not work for another.
-Each engagement presents challenges unique to each client.
-They bring their goals; we chart the course together.
+My responsibility is to create a collaborative and supportive space for honest dialogue and facilitation.
+We chart the course together.
 Along the way, we become co-creators and, most importantly, learn from each other.

 Who is your ideal client?

 Many folks who retain me feel like they have hit a plateau.
-They are on LinkedIn and have worked on it to some extent but cannot capitalize on their efforts.
-Their networks have expanded to the point where they are unmanageable.
-Most of my clients are rebranding and searching for the proper narrative for their LinkedIn® profiles.
-The through-line is that they want to upskill on the site.
-I am the ideal advisor for professionals who have an insatiable desire to expand their horizons, want the deepest dive possible on LinkedIn®, and are betting on themselves to win.
+They are on LinkedIn, have made some progress, but cannot capitalize on their efforts.
+Their networks have expanded and become unmanageable.
+Most of my clients are rebranding and need to breathe new life into their LinkedIn profiles.
+I am the ideal advisor for professionals who have an insatiable desire to expand their horizons, want the deepest dive possible on LinkedIn, and are betting on themselves to win.

 What keeps people from achieving their professional goals on LinkedIn?

-Many professionals cannot convert the information they view on a computer screen into intelligence.
+They struggle to convert the information they view on a computer screen into actionable intelligence.
 Or worse, they self-sabotage through indifference, procrastination, or neglect.
 Impostor syndrome, comparison syndrome, perfectionism, depression, anxiety, and stress can set in and impede progress.
-Once people eliminate negative thinking and attach significance to their efforts, they can rise above inhibitions and become more competent, resourceful, and profitable LinkedIn® citizens.
+Once people eliminate negative thinking and bad habits and attach significance to their efforts, they can rise above their inhibitions and become more competent, resourceful, and profitable LinkedIn citizens.

 What is the most significant benefit you provide to your clients?

-Today’s businesspeople are time-strapped, self-absorbed, and under immense pressure to produce.
-If they commit to using LinkedIn®, they want assurance that their efforts will generate results.
-I give my clients a cognitive framework for LinkedIn® that creates context, plays to their strengths, and guides them to new, revelatory insights about themselves, the people they aspire to serve, and the community they wish to build.
-Through our work, they gain the confidence to drive growth.
-That is priceless.
+Through our work, they gain an indomitable feeling of self-reliance and the confidence to drive growth.
+Businesspeople are time-strapped, self-absorbed, and under immense pressure to produce.
+If they commit to using LinkedIn, they want assurance that their efforts will generate results.
+I believe in positive reinforcement.
+By keeping my clients focused and on the right track, they can build revelatory insights about themselves, the people they aspire to serve, and the community they wish to build.

 What can your clients do to ensure a successful engagement with you?

-Attitude is everything when it comes to learning and achieving on LinkedIn®.
-A positive outlook is essential.
-Building capacity on the site requires significant time and effort.
 As with any advisor-client relationship, both parties must set realistic expectations and share accountabilities.
-I can take my clients from a place of aimless wander on LinkedIn to full proficiency, but they must be willing to migrate out of their comfort zones, trust the process, and do the work.
+I can help those who choose to work with me move from a position of aimless wandering on LinkedIn to full proficiency, but they must be willing to step out of their comfort zones, trust the process, and put in the reps.
+Attitude is everything when it comes to anything in life.
+To excel on LinkedIn, individuals must maintain a positive attitude and recognize that their efforts are worthwhile.